The Abel Tasman National Park

 The Curious Wekas

 But we experienced more in the Abel Tasman National Park.
 In the evening we saw our first.
 It was a bird that we hadn’t ever seen before!
 A Weka!
 Wekas are curious birds and come very close to you without shyness.
 We were amazed, thinking that this was something sooo rare!
-We enthusiastically peaked out of the camper and saw that the Weka was as interested in us as we were to him.
+We enthusiastically peeked out of the camper and saw that the Weka was as interested in us as we were in him.
 He walked up to our camper and almost got in, probably looking for food.
-In the course of our South Island Tour we would make even more of these Weka-acquaintances.
+In the course of our South Island Tour, we would make even more of these Weka acquaintances.